The art critic pursed his lips. He enjoyed his private viewing of any new painting, time to analyse work in a new exhibition. Such a pleasure.

 He just wished the catalogue hadn't described it as Picasso's "Smurf Period".

-Frenchie about 9 years ago
+Frenchie over 9 years ago

 Hahaha, thanks for the smile Tony.
 A good one, I love the seriousness of the beginning and... the twist at the end :D

-Tony Spencer about 9 years ago
+Tony Spencer over 9 years ago

 Thanks, Frenchie, appreciate your comment, it was certainly fun to write.
 I wanted it to sound serious and somewhat learned, with ana sense of aesthetic pain in the final line.

-Julie about 9 years ago
+Julie over 9 years ago

 Ha, ha!
 Great drabble, Tony.

-T. Willemann almost 9 years ago
+T. Willemann over 9 years ago

 The set up, the catch!
 The humor!
 Loved every bit!

-Neville Hunt over 8 years ago
+Neville Hunt about 9 years ago

 Took me by surprise.
 Love it.
 Thanks Tony.